repat/mytinytodo/src/api/README.md

 `{"title0":"testentry"}`

 #### GET /api/getLists
-Returns the lists and numbers both id and name with an index.
-The number is the `id` from the database-table.
+Returns the lists with an index.
+The index number is the `id` from the database-table.

 Parameters:
 * optional: md5pw (see above)